 From sound design to special FX, via computer games and CGI and from laser disc through to holograms, Star Wars has always been close to TechRadar's heart.

-So, with May the 4th upon us, we've combed through our archives and put together an alternative list of Star Wars facts to fascinate and enthrall you like C3PO to an ewok.
+So, with Star Wars VII's trailer nearly here, we've combed through our archives and put together an alternative list of Star Wars facts to fascinate and enthrall you like C3PO to an ewok.

 We've got a good feeling about this.